Currently Enrolling Trials

 Injectafer (ferric carboxymaltose injection) is used as an iron replacement product.
 It is an iron carbohydrate complex.

-Injectafer is specifically indicated for the treatment of iron deficiency anemia in adults who have intolerance to oral iron or have had unsatisfactory response to oral iron or adults who have non-dialysis dependent chronic kidney disease.
+Injectafer is specifically indicated for the treatment of iron deficiency anemia in adults and pediatric patients 1 year of age and older who have intolerance to oral iron or have had unsatisfactory response to oral iron or adults who have non-dialysis dependent chronic kidney disease.

 Injectafer is supplied as a solution for intravenous administration.
 The recommended dosing is as follows: